-Kundli Milan plays a vital role at the time of marriage.
-Hindu Scriptures consider marriage as a holy union planned even before taking birth.
-Marriage is also one of the most beautiful moments in one’s life.
-Everyone wants a good spouse with whom s/he can create some beautiful memories and feel happy.
-This is the area where the actual happiness of the person lies over.
-As, marriage is an important aspect of our society, people today are very much interested in finding the perfect life partner.
-In Hindu dharma, horoscope or Kundali of both boy and girl are matched in order to nullify any bad effects after marriage.
-Also, in the case of any Dasha, astrology offers several remedies and solutions to overcome its malefic effects.
+As marriage is an important aspect of our society, people today are interested in finding the perfect life partner.
+In Hindu dharma, a horoscope or Kundali of both boy and girl is matched to nullify any bad effects after marriage.
+Also, astrology offers several remedies and solutions to overcome its malefic effects in the case of any Dasha.

 How is Kundali Matching done?

-It is through the birth chart; all the important aspects and traits of the individual can be known.
-According to Vedic astrology, a person’s nature is formed on the basis of the planetary positions and movements in the horoscope.
+Through the birth chart, all the important aspects and traits of the individual can be known.
+According to Vedic astrology, a person’s nature is formed based on the planetary positions and movements in the horoscope.

-Therefore, it is said that after marriage when the couple would stay with each other, the planetary positions and movements can exert influence and affect life as well as the destiny of the partner.
+Therefore, it is said that after marriage, when the couple stays with each other, the planetary positions and movements can exert influence and affect life as well as the destiny of the partner.
 So, there is a need to check and calculate if there is a compatibility of planets and stars in both the partners’ horoscope or Kundali.

 - Guna Milan